Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Introduction

 This is closely related to the asymptotic freedom (anti-screening) of gluons.
 It is well known that in QED the strong electric background tends to generate the pair creation of electrons, which makes the charge screening \cite{schw,prl01,prd01b}.
 But in QCD gluons and quarks play opposite roles in the asymptotic freedom.
 The quarks enhance the screening while the gluons diminish it to generate the anti-screening \cite{wil,pol}.
 In fact in the presence of a chromo-electric background the chromon loop generates a negative imaginary part but the quark loop generates a positive imaginary part in the QCD effective action.
-This tells that the chromo-electric field tends to generate the pair creation of the quarks but the pair annihilation of the chromons \cite{sch,prd02,jhep04,prd13,ijmpa14}.
+This tells that the chromo-electric field tends to generate the pair annihilation of the chromons \cite{sch,prd02,jhep04,prd13,ijmpa14}.

-Second, in our model the glueballs inevitably mix with quarkonia, so that in general they do not appear as mass eigenstates.
-So, to identify the glueballs, we have to consider the possible mixing with the quarkonia.
+Second, in our model the glueballs inevitably mix with quarkoniums, so that in general they do not appear as mass eigenstates.
+So, to identify the glueballs, we have to consider the possible mixing with the quarkoniums.
 This makes the experimental identification of glueballs a nontrivial matter.
 This is another reason why the experimental identification of the glueballs so far has not been so successful.

 Of course, in rare cases we could have the pure glueballs called the oddballs \cite{coyne,prd15}.
-This is because some of the $gg$ chromoballs have the quantum number $J^{PC}$ which can not be made possible with $q\bq$.
+This is because some of the chromoballs have the quantum number $J^{PC}$ which can not be made possible with $q\bq$.
 In this case there is no $q\bq$ which could mix with the oddballs, so that they may exist as pure chromoballs.
 This makes the identification of the oddballs an important issue in QCD.

 In a recent paper we have discussed the general framework of hadron spectroscopy based on the quark and chromon model, and showed how the model can explain the glueball-quarkonium mixing and allow us to identify the glueballs \cite{prd15}.
-The present paper is the succession in which we extend the preceding work and discuss the numerical analysis of the glueball-quarkonium mixing in more detail to help identify the glueballs without much ambiguity.
+The present paper is the sequel of this work in which we extend the preceding work and discuss the numerical analysis of the glueball-quarkonium mixing in more detail to help identify the glueballs without ambiguity.